simonbreiter/node-text-adventure-engine/README.md

 ## How to play
 If you just just want to play install the dependencies with `npm install` and run the app with `node app.js`

 ## How to write your own adventures
 The idea is to write your adventure as a state machine in YAML.
 The program will parse this YAML file and run your game on the commandline.

 To write your adventure, you have to edit game_instructions.yml in the src folder.
-Every state has a prompt, which will be prompted wenn this state is active.
-In each state you can define interactions with objects, which will either result in a transition to a new state or a new prompt.
+Every state has a prompt, which will be prompted when this state is active.
+In each state you can define interactions with objects, which will either result in a transition to a new state or a new prompt in the same state.
 It is also possible to combine multiple objects to create new actions.
 You can define as many states and many interactions and object as you like.

 ```yaml
 ---